OrchardCMS/OrchardDoc/docs/Documentation/Accessing-and-rendering-shapes.markdown

 The `ContentShape` method helps you create the shape and return it in a `ContentShapeResult` object.

-Although the `ContentShape` method is overloaded, the most typical use is to pass it two parameters&#151;the shape type and a dynamic function expression that defines the shape.
+Although the `ContentShape` method is overloaded, the most typical use is to pass it two parameters -- the shape type and a dynamic function expression that defines the shape.
 The shape type names the shape and binds the shape to the template that will be used to render it.
 The naming conventions for shape types are discussed later in [Naming Shapes and Templates](Accessing-and-rendering-shapes#NamingShapesandTemplates).